 in the gaps between the (generally more time consuming)

-stable release cycles generally happen every few months, provided that there are enough user
+stable release cycles generally happen every month, provided that there are enough user

 facing changes to warrant a new